 Multiple types of accounting careers exist within the financial industry, with each performing a differing range of functions.
-Branches of accounting vary based on employment setting, range of responsibilities and daily activities, types of available advancement, and other factors.
+Branches of accounting vary based on the employment setting, range of responsibilities and daily activities, types of available advancement, and other factors.
 This article will break down various types of accounting and their careers into four broad categories.
 Though different professional accounting sources may divide accounting careers into different categories, the four types listed here reflect the accounting roles commonly available throughout the profession.
 These four branches include corporate, public, government, and forensic accounting.
 An undergraduate degree is most often required for any accounting career, while previous master’s work, especially in the accounting field, is often strongly preferred.
 Below, we’ll explore the nuances of each common area of accounting.

 Overview: According to a summary published by AccountingTools.com, corporate accounting involves the use, handling, and filing of a company’s financial data often for the purpose of external reporting and tax compliance.
-To accomplish their role, corporate accountants must be well apprised of certain widely held accounting methodologies to maintain accurate records and to keep their financial and tax submissions in compliance with appropriate rules, regulations and standards.
+To accomplish their role, corporate accountants must be well apprised of certain widely held accounting methodologies to maintain accurate records and to keep their financial and tax submissions in compliance with appropriate rules, regulations, and standards.
 A few of these common types of accounting principles, standards, and procedures include Generally Accepted Accounting Principles (GAAP), and International Financial Reporting Standards (IFRS) and the Internal Revenue Code (IRC).

 Jobs Possible: The types of jobs in which someone might be involved in corporate accounting often involve external reporting.
-This could include working with the financial statements a corporation, or preparing their tax filings.
+This could include working with the financial statements a corporation or preparing their tax filings.
 Executive positions such as financial controllers, analysts, and Chief Financial Officers (CFO’s) are also considered financial accounting roles.
 Many traditional financial accounting positions include managerial responsibilities.

 Overview: Public accountants work with external clients, most often companies, corporations, or individuals.
 Their responsibility to clients is to help ensure their financial statements, records, and filings are accurate.
-Public accountants often work closely with tax regulations and financial reporting, and must maintain an up-to-date knowledge of both GAAP and the tax code.
+Public accountants often work closely with tax regulations and financial reporting and must maintain an up-to-date knowledge of both GAAP and the tax code.
 They must also understand, and be able to apply, industry-standard accounting frameworks and best practices.
 Public accountants must possess strong problem-solving skills and attention to detail.
 Excellent people skills are also key, to effectively interact with clients.

-Jobs Possible: Public accounting positions are found in public accounting firms which serve external clients.
-Clientele could range from small local firms that serve individuals and small businesses, to international corporate conglomerates that serve multi-billion-dollar companies.
+Jobs Possible: Public accounting positions are found in public accounting firms that serve external clients.
+Clientele could range from small local firms that serve individuals and small businesses to international corporate conglomerates that serve multi-billion-dollar companies.
 Public accountants can advance into management positions at a team or company-wide level, depending on the nature of the firm.
 Public accounting work can also often lead to leadership positions within their firms.

 Overview: Government accountants work within the context of local, state, or federal government entities.
 They often work within frameworks that differ from those employed by public accountants.
 Government accountants are also often more strictly vetted, and in some positions will be responsible for keeping privileged or confidential information.